nightroman/FarNet/Explore/README.md

 *********************************************************************
 ## Synopsis

-The tool searches in FarNet module panels and opens the result panel.
+The command `explore:` searches for files using the current FarNet panel explorer or the default file system explorer and opens the result panel.
-It is invoked from the command line with the prefix *Explore:*.
+It is similar to FarNet.PowerShellFar `Search-FarFile`.

 **Project**